 With the beginning of the CARES Act, our firm established a library of aids, mostly concentrated on the Paycheck Protection Program (PPP), to help beings, including nonprofit organizations, steer the post-pandemic setting.
 However, wanting the sea of resources is authoritarian regarding how nonprofit organizations should account for the PPP accounts they earn.
 This is due to the unusual nature of the agreement.
-The details are encompassed on the Payroll Protection Program page of the SBA website.
+The details are encompassed on Payroll Protection Program page of the SBA website.

 A summarized part is presented as follows: